drawwithcode/2018-group-work-group-07/README.md

 All the other projects that inspired you, from any perspective (interactive, visual, critical, theorietical, etc)

 - Visual

+The idea was to create illustrations but not very childish style.
+At the end the idea is to concern people about a very big problem, the game can be fun with colourfull illustrations, but there is a black screen in the back remember the problem.

 - Interactive projects inspiration